galactic-plane/portal-extensions/portal-inbox-extention/README.md

 - **Read/Unread Tracking**: Tracks and displays unread message counts
 - **Custom Events**: Fires events for external integration and custom handling
 - **Responsive**: Works on all screen sizes with Bootstrap's responsive utilities
+- **Fully Configurable**: All text, icons, styles, and features can be customized via configuration
+- **Localization Ready**: Easy to translate to any language
+- **Static Extension File**: All dynamic configuration is in the initialization, keeping the .js file static

 ## Quick Start